manuGil/fair-code/README.md

 [![License: LGPL v3](https://img.shields.io/badge/License-LGPL%20v3-blue.svg)](https://www.gnu.org/licenses/lgpl-3.0)

-2. [Include a copy the license text in a LICEnSE file.
-See example in the `LICENCE` file in this repo.]
+2. [Include a copy of the license text in a LICENSE file.
+See example in the LICENSE file in this repo.]

 ### Citation